ra3lynn/ra3lynn.github.io/index.md

 **Lab 3, part 2**

 *  The second part of this lab was one of my favorites because I always struggle with figuring out the number of days between two different dates.
 Most of the time I search it up, but with this lab I was able to write functions that could help calculate date differences.
+Moreover, one of these functions consisted of converting the two dates into Julian Days, something I have never heard before.

 **Lab 8, part 2**